 To determine “Ordinary dividends,” you will need to add the “Year-to-date: Dividends” and the “Short-term capital gains” amounts on the year-end statement, and then subtract the amount of return of capital and exempt-interest dividends, if any (as reported below).

-For investors in American Funds Emerging Markets Bond Fund℠ and Capital World Bond Fund® only:
+For investors in American Funds Emerging Markets Bond Fund® only:

 For investors in American Funds that distribute tax-exempt income:

-Except for American Funds Tax-Advantaged Income Portfolio℠, all the income dividends on your year-end statement represent federally tax-exempt income dividends.
-For American Funds Tax-Advantaged Income Portfolio, 57.89% of the dividends you received (as reported under “Year-to-date: Dividends” and “Short-term capital gains” in the Activity Detail section of your year-end statement) were exempt-interest dividends in 2016.
+Except for American Funds Tax-Advantaged Growth and Income Portfolio℠, all the income dividends on your year-end statement represent federally tax-exempt income dividends.
+For American Funds Tax-Advantaged Growth and Income Portfolio, 59.44% of the dividends you received (as reported under “Year-to-date: Dividends” and “Short-term capital gains” in the Activity Detail section of your year-end statement) were exempt-interest dividends in 2018.